drivendataorg/literacy-screening-runtime/README.md

 In the official code execution platform, `code_execution/data` will contain the test set audio files, `test_metadata.csv`, and `submission_format.csv`.

 To test your submission locally, you should use the smoke test data from the [data download page](https://www.drivendata.org/competitions/298/literacy-screening/data/).
 Download `smoke.tar.gz` and then run `tar xzvf smoke.tar.gz --strip-components=1 -C data/`.
 This will extract the files directly into `data/` without nesting them in subdirectories.
-Your local `data` dir should look like:
+Your local `data` directory should look like:

 ```
 data